MieMieeeee/ComfyUI-MieNodes/README.md

 The plugin also provides utility nodes for general-purpose tasks:

 1. Display any input as a string.
+2. Download files from huggingface, hf-mirror, github or anywhere to models folder.

 ---